michaeltatwit/TruckItFinal/README.md

 - iPhone 12 & iPhone 15 Pro (for development testing and presentation)

 ## Configuration Files
+### firebase_options.dart
+This configuation file is automatically generated to connect our application to the respective firebase project.
+This allows seamless use between our app and all of the cloud services used.
+Once the command "firebase configure" is ran, and the given steps are completed, the file is generated.
+It contains infromation such as appid, database url, projectid, and bundleid.
 ### pubspec.yaml
 (located in TruckItDriver/truckit/pubspec.yaml)
 (also located in TruckIt-Customer-App/pubspec.yaml)